cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Info : Listening on port 6666 for tcl connections
 Info : Listening on port 4444 for telnet connections
 ```
-(The number of wrote bytes could be different in each board)
+(The number of written bytes could be different in each board)

-Once the firmware was configured and uploaded, we need to set the next pinout:
+Once the firmware was configured and uploaded, we need to connect the breakout board like this:
 - `Board D13` -> `MRF24J40 SCLK`
 - `Board D12` -> `MRF24J40 MISO`
 - `Board D11` -> `MRF24J40 MOSI`
 - `Board D10` -> `MRF24J40 CS`
 - `Board D8` -> `MRF24J40 INT`

-Finally connects the mini-USB cable to the USB OTG1, and the board should look like this:
+Finally, connect the mini USB cable to the USB OTG1, and the connections should look like this:

 ![image](imgs/olimex_mrf24j40.jpg)

-Once the wiring is ready, open a console and you should see this:
+Once the wiring is done, open a console and you should see this:

 ![image](imgs/6lowpan_nsh.png)
 First we need to type the next command in both boards to bring-down the connection: `ifdown wpan0`

 We already know that we have two different roles, **Client** and **Server**.
-So we need to configure each board with his role:
+So we need to configure each board with one role:
 **- Server Configuration:**
 - `i8sak wpan0 startpan cd:ab `
 - `i8sak set chan 11`